Italy's Berlusconi says primed for snap vote if no deal clinched

 Berlusconi is facing three ongoing trials, including one for paying for sex with a minor, and a definitive conviction would preclude him from holding political office.
 He denies any wrongdoing.

 During the election campaign, Berlusconi staged an extraordinary comeback, winning more than 29 percent of the vote.
-Polls published this week showed his coalition leading the center-left and the 5-Star Movement.
+Polls published this week showed his coalition leading the centre-left and the 5-Star Movement.

 On Saturday, the former lounge singer showed he had not lost his common touch with the crowd, which repeatedly chanted "Silvio, Silvio!" during his speech.